 Welcome to the HOME page of my website.

-David retired in September 2006 and is now Emeritus Professor of Mathematical Thinking at Warwick
+David retired in September 2006 and is now Emeritus Professor of Mathematical Thinking at Warwick and Visiting Professor at Loughborough University.

-His retirement conference RETIREMENT AS PROCESS AND CONCEPT, shared with Eddie Gray at Charles University Prague, is available for download and pictures of the conference are here.
-From now on David intends to enjoy important things: grandchildren, music, theatre, and other joys.
-In mathematics education this means turning attention from research articles to thinking profound thoughts, some of which may be published from time to time.
 His first foray into something different is the book Memories of Wellingborough Grammar School, with brother Graham, a social document remembering the school they attended in the 1950s with its focus on academic and sporting excellence.
-Two new books in the series are published on December 11th 2012: Mr Woolley and the War Years, Letters to Mr Woolley in the War Years.
+Two new books in the series were published on December 11th 2012: Mr Woolley and the War Years, Letters to Mr Woolley in the War Years, followed by Mr Wrenn's School in 2013.

 e-mail: to contact me directly.